 Do you have to pay for Natural Cycles?

 You can sign up for one month free of charge as a trial, which is a good way to see if you like the way the app is designed.
 After the first month, it’s £5.99 per month, or you can buy an annual subscription for £39.99.

 Read next: 19 facts about ovualtion

-The average woman’s’ cycle is 28 days, but your cycle can be anything from 22 to 36 days long.
+The average cycle for a woman is 28 days, but your cycle can be anything from 22 to 36 days long.
 Ovulation normally happens about two weeks before your next period, so if your cycle is 28 days, you will ovulate around day 14.
 Work out when you are ovulating by using our ovulation calculator.